Raku/advent/raku-advent-2022/articles/melezhik.md

 # That is it?

 Well, this is a small new year story not pretending to be a boring technical stuff.
-But as the title say - SparrowCI pipelines for _everything_, not just for building Raku modules ...
+But as the title says - SparrowCI pipelines for _everything_, not just for building Raku modules ...

-Checkout https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!
+This, check out https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!